 If you are standing next to your horse and he looks away, do you think he’s distracted or even disrespectful?
 When your horse yawns, is he sleepy or bored?
 If he moves slowly, is he lazy?
 These are important cues from your horse, are you hearing him correctly?

 When it comes to communicating with horses, some humans are a bit like a self-obsessed rock star who throws a temper tantrum and trashes the room, but then assumes everyone wants his autograph.
-By equine standards, we ignore those around us and begin by screaming bloody-murder and escalate from there.
+By equine standards, humans crash into the environment and escalate from there.
+We are loud in our bodies and words.
 Part of respecting a horse is remembering that their senses are much keener than ours.
 We can whisper.

 It is just like man’s vanity and impertinence to call an animal dumb because it is dumb to his dull perceptions. ~Mark Twain.